утилита для помощи в управлении системой аудита ядра (a utility to assist controlling the kernel's audit system)

 up to 64 fields passed on a single command line.
 Each one

-.
-Each field equation is anded with each
+must start with -F. Each field equation is anded with each

 an audit record.
 There are 8 operators supported - equal,